-For a region famous for its dramatic landscapes, it is not hard to find a multitude of things to see and do that are free.
-So if you are feeling a little adventurous but a little frugal then we’ve got you covered.
+For a region famous for its dramatic landscapes, it is not hard to find many free things to see and do.
+So, if you feel a little adventurous but frugal, we’ve got you covered.

-Usually we recommend to start the day with a freshly made coffee from one of Southland's amazing cafes but today is about free things so pour yourself a brew at home and remember that the first commercial instant coffee was actually made in Invercargill by David Strang.
+Usually, we recommend starting the day with freshly made coffee from one of Southland's amazing cafes.
+Still, today is about free things, so pour yourself a brew at home and remember that the first commercial instant coffee was invented in Invercargill by David Strang.

-The trip to Stirling Point is quite short (about 25 mins from Invercargill) and is home to one of New Zealand’s most famous landmarks – the Stirling Point signpost!
+The trip to Stirling Point is relatively short (about 25 mins from Invercargill) and is home to one of New Zealand’s most famous landmarks – the Stirling Point signpost!
 Depicting distances to cities around the world, this is almost a postcard opportunity!
-There is also a few short walks that are near the point and up Bluff Hill to get a good dose of activity included in your day.
+There are also a few short walks near the point and up Bluff Hill to get a good dose of activity included in your day.

-Other options are to day trip around the Catlins area, firstly stopping at Waipapa Point Lighthouse, which was built after NZ’s worst maritime disaster the SS Tararua sinking in 1881.
-This is often a good spot to see sea lions playing in the waves or nestled in to the grassy hillside just having a rest.
-More photo opportunities lie ahead at the wild Slope Point – southern most point of mainland New Zealand, a quick 10 minute walk through farmland, there is a monument and signpost signifying the end of NZ.
-Curio Bay is the perfect spot for lunch – whether that’s your own picnic or you can dine at Curioscape who do a very good seafood chowder.
+Other options are to day trip around the Catlins area, firstly stopping at Waipapa Point Lighthouse, which was built after NZ’s worst maritime disaster, the SS Tararua sinking in 1881.
+This is often an excellent spot to see sea lions playing in the waves or nestled into the grassy hillside just having a rest.
+More photo opportunities lie ahead at the wild Slope Point – the southernmost point of mainland New Zealand, a quick 10-minute walk through farmland, there is a monument and signpost signifying the end of NZ.
+Curio Bay is the perfect spot for lunch – whether that’s your picnic or you can dine at Niagara Falls Cafe, which does a delicious seafood chowder.

 Waterfalls, waterfalls, waterfalls!
-The Catlins is home to many waterfalls and they are free to see!
-The impressive McLean Falls is a 20 minute walk in and well worth the view or for something a little easier, Pūrākaunui Falls is only 5 minutes and very easy stroll.
-The lesser known Matai Falls is equally impressive and a short easy walk from the main highway through the Catlins.
+The Catlins is home to many waterfalls, and they are free to see!
+The impressive McLean Falls is a 20-minute walk in and well worth the view, or for something a little easier, Pūrākaunui Falls is only 5 minutes and a very easy stroll.
+The lesser-known Matai Falls is equally impressive and a short easy walk from the main highway through the Catlins.

-The beaches and coast line of Western Southland make for a busy day out whether it is relaxing on the sandy beach of Monkey Island, or getting a spot of surfing in at Colac Bay or SUP boarding at the gentle Taramea Bay in Riverton.
-Rough weather can actually produce some hidden treasures down at Gemstone Beach with the tide bringing in a fresh surface – at the very least you’ll rustle up some interesting stones, but some have been lucky enough to find the rare and elusive Orepuki Sapphire.
+The beaches and coastline of Western Southland make for a busy day out, whether relaxing on the sandy beach of Monkey Island or getting in a spot of surfing at Colac Bay or SUP boarding at the gentle Taramea Bay in Riverton.
+Rough weather can produce some hidden treasures at Gemstone Beach, with the tide bringing in a new surface – at the very least, you’ll rustle up some interesting stones.
+Still, some have been lucky to find the rare and elusive Orepuki Sapphire.

-Southland has a multitude of parks and garden to enjoy.
-A must visit when in Invercargill has to be Queens Park, a magnificent public park in the heart of the city.
-The park sprawls across 80 hectares of beautifully kept gardens, wildlife habitats, sports areas and so much more!
+Southland has a multitude of parks and gardens to enjoy.
+A must-visit when in Invercargill has to be Queens Park, a magnificent public park in the heart of the city.
+The park sprawls across 80 hectares of beautifully kept gardens, wildlife habitats, sports areas, and much more!
 Travelling around Gore and Eastern Southland, make sure to go to Dolamore Park & Camp, located 11km from Gore in the Hokonui Hills.
-The park covers 95 hectares of native podocarp forest, lush lawn areas and a range of exotic plantings such as over 500 Rhododendrons which make a spectacular show in spring.
+The park covers 95 hectares of native podocarp forest, lush lawn areas and a range of exotic plantings, such as over 500 Rhododendrons, making a spectacular spring show.